 Breanna: Thank you.

 Cory: Okay.
-So next question is when did you start performing as a drag artist?
-And why?
+So, next question is when did you start performing as a drag artist and why?

-Breanna: Okay, when did I–okay, so, this was kind of the part I was getting to and I was like, I have a feeling you’ll ask that question.
-So, um, so when did I–okay, what was it?
-It was when did I and why?
+Breanna: Okay, when did I… okay.
+So, this was, kind of, the part I was getting to, and I was like, I have a feeling you’ll ask that question.

-Cory: That’s awesome.
+Cory: [Laughs] That’s awesome.

-Breanne: Like a big pageant answer, but.
+Breanna: Not like a big pageant answer, but…

-Cory: Um, going off of your mom, um, how did your family, friends, and other loved ones receive you becoming a drag artist?
+Cory: [Laughs] Um, going off of your mom, um, how did your family, friends, and other loved ones receive you becoming a drag artist?

-Breanna: Oooh, oh, we get a little deep here.
+Breanna: Oooh, oh, we’re getting a little deep here.
 Well, okay, it’s kind of funny.
-So, you know, like my mom.Uh, I came out to my mom as gay first.
-So she was very onboard with everything.
-She’s supported me 100% of my life like, so.
-Yes, she was boom on board.
-Um, so my family, my fam—um, not my dad’s side, my dad’s side, I don’t really know about my dad’s side, honestly–but my mom’s side of the family.
-Like I started posting, like, I’m doing drag now, like, look at me posting all that on Facebook.
-And, and then I was like, and uh so I posted all that and, you know, my mom would talk to my aunt or my uncle and they’d be like, “Yeah, I don’t know, kind of unsure about that.
+So, you know, like, my mom…. uh, I came out to my mom as gay first.
+So, she was very onboard with everything.
+She’s supported me 100% of my life, like… so, yes, she was, boom, on board.
+Um, so my family, [laughing] my fam– um, not my dad’s side, my dad’s side, I don’t really know about my dad’s side, honestly, but my mom’s side of the family, like, I started posting, like, “Ooh, I’m doing drag now, like, look at me,” posting all that on Facebook.
+And, and then I was like… and, uh, so I posted all that and, you know, my mom would talk to my aunt or my uncle and they’d be like, “Um, yeah, I don’t know, kind of unsure about that.
 It’s not my thing.”
-Um, they weren’t like totally like, disown like rude about it.
-So I’m thankful for that.
-Um, trying to think.
-But um, I actually told my dad, I did drag about two, no about like, a year and a half ago, I told him, I actually came out and told him I did drag in the same day.
-So two, two for the price of one.
-He really got a lot of information that day.
-So I told him about that.
-And he was like, okay, you know, as long as you’re making money with it, and I was like, “Oh, yeah, about money….” [laughing] So, um, so yeah, I told him about that.
-And I was just like, Okay.
-Yeah, he was, he was okay with it.
-But, um, I don’t really know if my dad’s side of the family knows too much about me, in general.
-So.
+Um, they weren’t, like, totally, like, disown– like rude about it.
+So, I’m thankful for that.

 Cory: All right.
-Okay, next is where does your drag name come from?
+Okay.
+Next is where does your drag name come from?

 Cory: Yeah.

-Breanna: Um, so I was like, oh, Breanna, and I was like, I was like, let’s think of a catchy last name because I want something when you say it, like rolls off your tongue.
-Something that sticks in your mind.
-So, um, you know, like, my current boyfriend at the time was like, he’s like, “Oh, you should do something like French or something?”
-I’m like, “No, I don’t want to sound basic.
+Breanna: Um, so I was like, “Oh, Breanna,” and I was like… I was like, “Let’s think of a catchy last name,” because I want something, when you say it, like, rolls off your tongue, something that sticks in your mind.
+So, um, you know, like, my current boyfriend at the time was like… um, he’s like, “Oh, you should do something, like, French or something…” I’m like, “No, I don’t want to sound basic.
 Come on now.”
 So, [laughing] Lacroix or something, I don’t know.
-So I was like, so I was like okay, well, um, Burns.
+So, I was like, so I was like, “Okay, well, um, Burns.
 Let’s do it.
-Breanna Burns and it just like it clicks so well to me.
+Breanna Burns.”
+And it just, like, it clicks so well to me.

 Cory: It flows.